laravel/docs/routing.md

 #### X-XSRF-TOKEN

 Laravel also stores the CSRF token in a `XSRF-TOKEN` cookie.
 You can use the cookie value to set the `X-XSRF-TOKEN` request header.
-Some Javascript frameworks, like Angular, do this automatically for you.
+Some JavaScript frameworks, like Angular, do this automatically for you.

 > Note: The difference between the `X-CSRF-TOKEN` and `X-XSRF-TOKEN` is that the first uses a plain text value and the latter uses an encrypted value, because cookies in Laravel are always encrypted.
 If you use the `csrf_token()` function to supply the token value, you probably want to use the `X-CSRF-TOKEN` header.